sam-shore/sous-chef/REST-API.md

 ##### Sales
 Attribute | Description | Type
 ----- | ----- | -----
-sales_revenue | Sales total before taxes for the given time period. | float tip_revenue | Tips recorded for the given time period.
+sales_revenue | Sales total before taxes for the given time period. | decimal tip_revenue | Tips recorded for the given time period.
 This will not include cash tips. | float

 ##### Customers